 To build a longer-lasting relationship, and have any real hope at employee retention, the best thing to do is to take this strain out of the working relationship entirely.

-You can do this by investing in a time tracking software that will automatically track how much time your remote employees are spending on certain tasks.
+You can do this by investing in an employee monitoring software that will automatically track how much time your remote employees are spending on certain tasks.
 An automatic time tracking software will show you exactly where remote employees are spending time.

 Not only does this help improve the employer and employee relationship by making time tracking easier, but it also increases productivity.